semanticdata/obsidian-pomodoro/README.md

 1. Look for the timer in your status bar (shows as "25:00" when not started)
 2. Left click to start the timer
 3. Left click again to pause
+4. Middle click to cycle between different durations (25/15/5 minutes)
-4. When paused, right click to reset to 25:00
+5. When paused, right click to reset to the current duration
-5. Timer will automatically stop when it reaches 00:00
+6. Timer will automatically stop when it reaches 00:00

 ## Development